Columbia cybersecurity firm Tenable to go public Thursday

-Tenable, the rapidly growing Columbia-based cybersecurity firm, could raise up to $272 million by selling stock to the public for the first time on Thursday.
+Tenable, the rapidly growing Columbia-based cybersecurity firm, could raise more than $288 million by selling stock to the public for the first time on Thursday.

-Founded 16 years ago by a former National Security Agency hacker, Tenable plans to offer 10.9 million shares at $20 to $22 each in its initial public offering, according to its latest filing with the Securities and Exchange Commission.
+Founded 16 years ago by a former National Security Agency hacker, Tenable plans to offer 10.9 million shares at $23 each in its initial public offering, according to the company.
 The underwriters of the offering could buy another 1.6 million shares.

-An offering priced at $22 a share would value the company at about $2 billion before its stock starts trading Thursday.
+The company raised the price of shares again Thursday morning.
+Its latest filing with the Securities and Exchange Commission indicated shares were previously expected to sell for $20 to $22.
+An offering priced at $23 a share values the company at nearly $2.1 billion before its stock starts trading Thursday.

 Tenable is only selling about 12 percent of itself in the initial public offering.
 The remaining shares are owned by its venture capital backers, its founders, including former chairman and CEO Ron Gula, who is no longer with the company, and other executives and insiders.